BY SIGNING UP OR SUBMITTING THE ONLINE APPLICATION YOU ARE AGREEING TO BE LEGALLY RESPONSIBLE FOR ADHERING THESE TERMS AND CONDITIONS

 - In-app Banners are ads with a 320x50 px size developed specifically for in-app campaigns.
 This mobile ad format includes sliding content, icons, and install buttons to encourage interaction.

-- Lightweight Mobile Interstitials are small-sized ad units optimized for slow internet connection.
+- Promo Interstitial are small-sized ad units optimized for slow internet connection.
 Ads of this type display preload versions of images that go full-screen.

 Includes basic, standard and advanced formats and those listed below